Myopia is the medical term for the condition known as nearsightedness.

 Nearsightedness itself is caused by a refractive error in the eyes.
 This refers to the refraction of light that is the cornerstone of healthy vision.
-In a case of myopia, the light that would normally be focused on the retina directly, instead lands in front it.
+In a case of myopia, the light that would normally be focused on the retina directly instead lands in front of it.

 It isn’t currently known why some people develop myopia and others do not.
 However, certain risk factors increase a person’s likeliness of being nearsighted:

 Myopia is very treatable, with nearly every person diagnosed with the condition receiving a measurable improvement in vision.
 Common types of myopia treatment include: